lightbug-io/docs/apps/cloud/device-settings/subscription-account.md

 You'll then be prompted to select a plan for the device, setting billing details if required, and then the device will be activated.

+For tier comparison, SKU naming, and generic plan meaning used across Cloud, Admin, and API docs, see [Terminology: Plans](/terminology/plans).

 <v-img src="https://upload.r2.lb.chasm.cloud/2025/10/imgur/zSSs8BK.png" style="height:350px"/>

 If you have no billing details set up, you will be prompted to enter them before the device will then be activated and the plan consumed.